DMV DIVERSITY & INCLUSION INSTITUTE

 As part of the program, participants will work in small groups to identify challenges and research real solutions to create a ‘best practices database’ for DMV fellows to share and reference long after their program’s completion.

-Pilot cohort full.
-Applications will be available for the January – May 2020 cohort on September 30, 2019.
+Applications now available for the January – May 2020 cohort.

 How do YOU benefit?